 Step #2: Create customer personas and write user stories

 Personas are fact-based (derived from user research) fictional representations of your users.
 They represent the goals, motivations, characteristics and behaviors of the most important groups of your users.
-This is a great article on creating data-backed personas.

 Here’s a sample persona (attaching a photo to a persona helps us imagine a real person we’re building the site for):